Foping County

 Foping (佛坪 (Fópíng)) is a county under the administration and in the northeast corner of Hanzhong City, in the south of Shaanxi province, China.

 The county was first established in 1824.

-It has been called the 'home of dogwood', having over 100,000 Mu (ca. 162 sq km.) of dogwood forests.
+It has been called the 'home of dogwood', having over 100,000 Mu (ca. 162 km2) of dogwood forests.
 The Qinling panda was first discovered in Foping.

 Administrative divisions

-As 2019, Foping County is divided to 1 subdistrict and 6 towns.
+As of 2019, Foping County is divided to 1 subdistrict and 6 towns.